-The St Mary's College School Advisory Council meets six-eight times during the year.
+The St Mary's College School Advisory Council meets at least once a term with a maximum of [six-eight] meetings during the year.

 The School Advisory Council may call extraordinary meetings if required.

 Agendas should be prepared and distributed prior to each meeting, with sufficient notice and time for preparation by council members.
 Minutes will be taken at each meeting.